libbyschuknight/tid_til/mistakes_improvements_learnings/2019_06_mistakes_improvements_learning.md

 It took about half an hour to install using `rbenv install 2.4.5`.

-Rest of the fix was then just specifying bundler verisign when i did `gem install bundler -v 1.17.1`.
+Rest of the fix was then just specifying bundler version when i did `gem install bundler -v 1.17.1`.

 ## Cario issue